apache/logging-site/_posts/2024-08-12-log4j-bug-bounty.md

 We want to thank the STF and YesWeHack for their support.

 We encourage all security researchers and developers to join us in this effort.
-Your contributions can help make Log4j more secure and reward your efforts.
+Your contributions can help make Log4j more secure and reliable and reward your efforts.